-Assets that can and cannot go to revocable trustsReal Estate.
-You can change the title of qualifying retirement accounts, such as 401(k), s, 403(b), s, IRAs, or qualifying annuities to the trust name.
+Real estate is one of the most common assets that can be placed in a trust.
+You can change the title of qualifying retirement accounts, such as 401(k)s, 403(b)s, IRAs, or qualifying annuities to the trust name.
 However, this triggers income tax on the total amount in the year the transfer is made.
 Non-retirement brokerage and investment accounts include assets held in an account in your name, as well as in joint names with others or as common tenants.

 Life insurance policies do not need to be transferred to a living trust because death benefits from life insurance pass to the beneficiary named on the policy.
 However, it may be a good idea to make your living trust the beneficiary of the life insurance product if it provides asset protection to its beneficiaries through a waste clause and discretionary distribution language.
 Very wealthy individuals who are approaching the amount of the estate tax exemption should consider having an irrevocable life insurance trust that owns their policy.
 You can put your real estate in your living trust even if you owe money for it.